Hadrien-Montanelli/choreolab/README.md

 # About
-MATLAB package to compute choreographies.
+MATLAB package for computing choreographies.
 The code is used the following paper:
 - H. Montanelli, N.I.
 Gushterov, Computing planar and spherical choreographies, SIADS (2016)

 # Installation